International train tickets to/from Poland

 Travel by rail to points east is one of the best ways to reach these regions.

-- To Ukraine, there are two overnight services every day, from Warsaw to Kiev, and from Wroclaw/Krakow and Warsaw to Lviv (with onward connections to Kiev available).
+- To Ukraine, there are two overnight services every day, from Warsaw to Kiev, and from Wroclaw/Katowice/Krakow to Lviv and Kiev.
 These trains are equipped exclusively with sleeping cars, so you can get a good night's sleep.
-Additionally, a new day train connects the Polish border city of Przemysl with Lviv and Kiev; you can easily connect to this train from Warsaw, Krakow, and Wroclaw.
+Additionally, two day trains connect the Polish border city of Przemysl with Lviv and Kiev; you can easily connect to these trains from Warsaw, Krakow and Wroclaw.

-- If you need to reach points in Belarus (Brest, Minsk, Grodno) or Russia (Moscow), several services daily depart Warsaw.
-The daily train Polonez passes through Brest and Minsk on its way to Moscow.
-There is also a daily train, Hancza, linking Krakow-Warsaw-Grodno.
+- If you need to reach points in Belarus (Brest, Minsk, Grodno) or Russia (Moscow), several services are available from Warsaw.
+The night train Polonez passes through Brest and Minsk on its way to Moscow 3 days a week.
+There is also a daily train, Hancza, linking Krakow-Warsaw-Grodno, along with the daily Skaryna, serving the Warsaw-Brest route (with onward connections available).
 On certain days these trains are supplemented by the Berlin-Moscow Swift and deluxe Transeuropean Express, operating on the Paris-Moscow route.
 From Moscow we can ticket you onward to almost all points in Russia, including St. Petersburg.

 - To Lithuania, there is a weekend train service from Bialystok to Kaunas, with the possibility to connect onward to Vilnius.